Persuasive Essays: Introduction, Structure, & Topic Examples

 After formulating an outline, it is time to write your essay.
 Introduce the essay using a catchy title.
 Most persuasive essay titles are posed as questions comparing the two contradicting issues in the essay.

 The introductory paragraph of the essay should be strong.
 Its main purpose is to present what the essay will be all about and capture the attention of the reader.
 The introduction should start with a hook.
-It can be a statistic, quotation, or a joke related to the topic under discussion.
+It can be a statistic, quotation, or joke related to the topic under discussion.

 After the hook, provide the background information that weighs up the different opinions the essay focuses on.
 Next, follow up the background information with a thesis statement.